Reusable, story telling packaging for kayak paddles

 Design Manager Stora Enso

-Together with Stora Enso Packaging Solutions’ design team, Melker of Sweden collaborated in workshops.
+Together with Stora Enso's Packaging Solutions design team, Melker of Sweden collaborated in workshops.
 Melker of Sweden needed a sustainable and resistant packaging that would protect the fragile paddles.
-Also, they asked the design team for a “second life feature”.
+They also asked the design team for a “second life feature”.

 After many ideas, the result was a corrugated box that can also be used as a wall hanger for your paddles.
 A part of the box can be taken out and mounted on the wall to store the paddles when they are not being used.
 Since corrugated board is a stiff material, this works perfectly.
 The part that is not mounted on the wall can be recycled in paper recycling.

 The innovative combination of wood foam and corrugated board created a sustainable, yet protective box.
-Winner of The Gold Award in the New Materials category, Fachpack, Germany
+Winning The Gold Award in the New Materials category, Fachpack, Germany

 Stora Enso and Melker of Sweden collaborated on the box design to create the most on-brand experience possible.Stora Enso and Melker of Sweden collaborated on the box design to create the most on-brand experience possible.